-Through its direct oversight role, and indirectly through its committees, the Board performs a risk oversight function for the Company consisting of, among other things, the following activities: (1) at regular and special Board meetings, and on an ad hoc basis as needed, receiving and reviewing reports related to the performance and operations of the Company; (2) reviewing and approving, as applicable, the compliance policies and procedures of the Company; (3) meeting with the portfolio management team to review investment strategies, techniques and the processes used to manage related risks; (4) meeting with, or reviewing reports prepared by, the representatives of the Company's key service providers, including its investment adviser, administrator, and independent registered public accounting firm, to review and discuss the Company's activities and to provide direction with respect thereto; and (5) engaging the services of the Company's chief compliance officer to test the compliance procedures of the Company and certain of its service providers.
+Through its direct oversight role, and indirectly through its committees, the Board performs a risk oversight function for the Company consisting of, among other things, the following activities: (1) at regular and special Board meetings, and on an ad hoc basis as needed, receiving and reviewing reports related to the Company's performance and operations; (2) reviewing and approving, as applicable, the Company's compliance policies and procedures; (3) meeting with the portfolio management team to review investment strategies, techniques and the processes used to manage related risks; (4) meeting with, or reviewing reports prepared by, the representatives of the Company's key service providers, including the Company's investment adviser, administrator, and independent registered public accounting firm, to review and discuss the Company's activities and to provide direction with respect thereto; and (5) engaging the services of the Company's chief compliance officer to test the Company's compliance procedures and certain of its service providers.

 Messrs.
 Gatto and Reisner, who are "interested persons" as defined in Section 2(a)(19) of the 1940 Act, serve as the co-chief executive officers and co-chairmen of the Board.
 The Board believes that Messrs.
 Gatto and Reisner, as the Company's co-chief executive officers and co-chairmen of the Board, are the directors with the most knowledge of the Company's business strategy and are best situated to serve as chairmen of the Board.
-The Company's charter, as well as regulations governing BDCs generally, require that a majority of the Board be persons other than "interested persons" of the BDC, as defined in Section 2(a)(19) of the 1940 Act.
-The Board does not currently have a lead Independent Director.
-The Board, after considering various factors, including, among other things, its current duties, responsibilities and the overall business of the Company, has concluded that its structure is appropriate at this time.
+The Company's charter, as well as regulations governing BDCs generally, require that a majority of the Board be persons other than "interested persons" of the BDC, as defined in Section 2(a)(19) of the 1940 Act and as required by Rule 303A.00 in the NYSE Listed Company Manual.
+The Board does not currently have a separately designated lead independent director and has not designated one independent director to preside over all executive sessions of independent directors.
+Rather, Aron I. Schwartz and Robert A. Breakstone, each independent directors and chairman of the audit committee and nominating and corporate governance committee, respectively, preside over such executive sessions on a rotational basis, Communications may be sent to the independent directors to: Stephen Roman, Corporate Secretary, CĪON Investment Corporation, 100 Park Avenue, 25th Floor, New York, NY 10017.
+The Board, after considering various factors, including, among other things, its current duties, responsibilities and the Company's overall business, has concluded that its structure is appropriate at this time.
 The Board will continue to monitor the Company's structure and determine whether it remains appropriate based on the complexity of the Company's operations.